xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 libSkylark Software Dependencies
 =================================

-Skylark uses several open-source software packages that are essential for its operation (build, install, and run).
+libSkylark uses several open-source software packages that are essential for its operation (build, install, and run).
 In this section, we give instructions to install these software packages on Ubuntu machines.
 Installing the required software packages on other operating systems should be very similar.

-We can build Skylark in one or more of four possible configurations:
+We can build libSkylark in one or more of four possible configurations:

-    * Skylark C++ bindings with support for dense (Elemental) matrices skylark-c++-dense
+    * libSkylark C++ bindings with support for dense (Elemental) matrices skylark-c++-dense
-    * Skylark C++ bindings with support for sparse (CombBLAS) matrices skylark-c++-sparse
+    * libSkylark C++ bindings with support for sparse (CombBLAS) matrices skylark-c++-sparse
-    * Skylark python and C++ bindings with support for dense (Elemental) matrices skylark-python-dense
+    * libSkylark python and C++ bindings with support for dense (Elemental) matrices skylark-python-dense
-    * Skylark python and C++ bindings with support for sparse (CombBLAS) matrices skylark-python-sparse
+    * libSkylark python and C++ bindings with support for sparse (CombBLAS) matrices skylark-python-sparse

 Please refer to the graph of dependencies for realizing these configurations.
-Note that nodes with version information within brackets refer to software packages while nodes containing no brackets refer to Skylark build targets.
+Note that nodes with version information within brackets refer to software packages while nodes containing no brackets refer to libSkylark build targets.
 The versions denote the ones that we have tested with, but apart from Elemental, CombBLAS, and KDT versions, which need to be strictly followed, other software (CMake, gfortran, etc) may work just as well with other versions as well.